 Recommendation: Organic cotton produce bags are an eco friendly, reusable choice for storing and keeping food fresh.

 8 – Use bamboo ‘paper’ towels

-9 – Switch to cork or bamboo chopping boards and kitchen utensils
+9 – Switch to cork or bamboo chopping boards

 Bamboo is biodegradable and generally grows well without the use of fertilisers and pesticides.
 So replacing your plastic chopping boards and kitchen utensils with bamboo boards and utensils is a healthier and more eco friendly option.

 Indoor plants are a great way to help clean the air naturally.
 Plus they look good and brighten up your home to boot.
 Treehugger uncovers 5 great health benefits of house plants here.